BrianJHiggins/BrianHigginsThesis/README.md

 Instructions to run the pipeline:

-This process is currently configured to run a demonstration that will scrape one live page from the website and produce a sentiment analysis output.
+modules 1.1 - 2.1 are currently configured to run a demonstration that will scrape one live page from the website and produce a sentiment analysis output.
 If it is required to run all the research data then it will be necessary to change the page selection in the module 1.1 code to: 1 - 1000.
 However, this may not be practical in one run due to the large dataset resulting.